John Arthur Gibson: 1899

 Newhouse tried multiple times to have his rendition of the epic approved by the Grand River Council but failed in his last attempt in 1899.
-It was rejected, according to Fenton and Weaver, because Newhouse overemphasized Mohawk prominence within the Iroquois confederacy.
+It was rejected, according to Fenton and Weaver, because Newhouse overemphasized Mohawk prominence within the Haudenosaunee confederacy.
 He assigned to the Mohawks priority in several ways: as the first tribe to accept the message of Great Peacemaker, as the tribe with veto authority in the council, as well as an overall priority given to the work of Hiawatha over that of Peacemaker himself.
 Others claimed that Newhouse had failed to understand the reality of the council to begin with.

 Gibson's first attempt at rendering the epic in the Onondaga language for publication was recorded and translated in 1899 by J. N. B. Hewitt, but not published until 1928, though segments were published in 1916 and 1944.
 Gibson's goal in delivering a rendition to Hewitt was possibly to have it circulate in the United States and impress upon the U.S. government to oppose the Canadian government's actions.
 Hewitt's notes were re-translated by William N. Fenton and Gibson's son Simeon in 1941, but their translation is only available through the Smithsonian archives, as well as those of the American Philosophical Society Library.

 The transliteration Hewitt made of the original language ran to 189 pages.
 Fenton and Vecsey both say that before the publication of the 1912 version in 1992, Hewitt's 1899 translation is the most satisfactory.
 While the text is not available for inspection on the internet, there are comments about it by Fenton: in the 1899 version the Great Peacemaker's canoe is made of white birch instead of white stone and his mother is Jigonsaseh (or Jigonhsasee), the "Peace Queen" and "Mother of Nations", generally accepted as a co-founder of the confederacy with Peacemaker and Hiawatha, although her presence in the story is affected by attitudes against women.